Rulebox-io/getting-started/User_Guide.md

    3. [Create a Ruleset](#gettingStartedRuleset)
    4. [Test the Entity objects](#gettingStartedTest)

+## Introduction <a name="introduction"></a>
+RuleBox is a SaaS Solution that allows you to create and execute business rules agaisnt your own entities objects.
+Use the RBx APIs to describe your entities and author rules, creating an RBx RuleSet.
+When you're ready you can pass entity objects to our APIs and we'll test them using your RuleSet.

 ## Entity <a name="entity"></a>
 A RuleBox entity is a client defined object that RBx rules test agaisnt.
 It is made up of properties that are either primitive values,  entities themselves or an array.